ayushsahi/My-LLVM-C-Compiler/README.md

 # MiniC Compiler

-If you want proof that I am talented engineer then viola:
+If you want proof that I am talented engineer then voila:

 This compiler is for MiniC, a subset/pseudo-code system of the C programming language taught at the University of Toronto, to the C Programming Language.